 In 1999 Schott became a public charity.
 Because the Foundation’s vision for change held that those most affected must lead the way in advocating for change, the Leeds and Jobin-Leeds families sustained their funding commitment but gave up a large degree of control, and Schott engaged a more inclusive and broad-based leadership.

 In 2001, The Schott Foundation entered a new phase of growth when Dr. Rosa A. Smith became president.
 Her work around framing the educational vulnerability of young Black males as the litmus test for the No Child Left Behind Act has drawn national attention.
-Looking at the issue of gender with a racial lens, this new area of Schott’s work — including the ongoing biennial report series on Black Boys educational achievement nationwide — has led school districts across the country to re-examine how they educate and measure the outcomes of the students who are most vulnerable to failure in the education system.
+Looking at the issue of gender with a racial lens, this area of Schott’s work — including the report series on Black Boys educational achievement nationwide — has led school districts across the country to re-examine how they educate and measure the outcomes of the students who are most vulnerable to failure in the education system.

 Learn more about our current research on race and gender in education.